The Shining (film): Spatial layout of the Overlook Hotel

 Much has been written, some of it quite intelligent, about the spatial anomalies and inconsistencies in The Shining: there are rooms with windows that should not be there and doors that couldn't possibly lead to anywhere, rooms appear to be in one place in one scene and another place in another, wall fixtures and furniture pieces appear and disappear from scene to scene, props move from one room to another, and the layout of the Overlook makes no physical sense.

+A 1998 essay by Paolo Cherchi Usai states that The Shining resumes 2001: A Space Odysseys "differentiated, anomalous perspectives, reproducing the figurative schemes of Escher's lithographs".
+In the Overlook, "it is practically impossible to reconstruct the plan of the building and each room... for those who find themselves within the walls of the Overlook, or among the hedges of the maze, the sensation is inevitable... we know nothing of the rhythm with which doors and corners will alternate: and we suspect that we will never know."

 Artist Juli Kearns first identified and created maps of spatial discrepancies in the layout of the Overlook Hotel, the interiors of which were constructed in studios in England.
 These spatial discrepancies included windows appearing in impossible places, such as in Stuart Ullman's office, which is surrounded by interior hallways, and apartment doorways positioned in places where they cannot possibly lead to apartments.
 Rob Ager is another proponent of this theory.
 Jan Harlan, an Executive Producer on The Shining, was asked about the discontinuity of sets by Xan Brooks of The Guardian and confirmed the discontinuity was intentional, "The set was very deliberately built to be offbeat and off the track, so that the huge ballroom would never actually fit inside.
 The audience is deliberately made not to know where they're going.
 People say The Shining doesn't make sense.
 Well spotted!
 It's a ghost movie.
 It's not supposed to make sense."
 Harlan further elaborated to Kate Abbot, "Stephen King gave him the go-ahead to change his book, so Stanley agreed – and wrote a much more ambiguous script.
 It's clear instantly there's something foul going on.
 At the little hotel, everything is like Disney, all kitsch wood on the outside – but the interiors don't make sense.
 Those huge corridors and ballrooms couldn't fit inside.
 In fact, nothing makes sense."